 The salvation of the people from the nations can be understood readily in Matthew chapter 25.
 The saved people from the nations are the sheep, for whom the Kingdom of God has been prepared.
 Thus they are part of the Kingdom, just as the Church is the government of the Kingdom.

 One way of putting it is that we Christians are being trained so we can install and maintain a kingdom on the earth—a kingdom that is the inheritance of the “sheep.”

 Then the King will say to those on his right, “Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.”
 (Matthew 25:34)

 The Kingdom is prepared for the people (sheep) saved from the nations, as God deals with us Christians.
-We must consider ourselves as a royal priesthood who will make it possible for the “sheep” to be reconciled to God and He to them.
-We have to go through a severe training by the Lord before we will be able to make it possible for the sheep and God to be reconciled, one to the other.
+We must regard ourselves as a royal priesthood who will make it possible for the “sheep” to be reconciled to God and He to them.
+We must go through a severe training by the Lord before we will be able to make it possible for the sheep and God to be reconciled, one to the other.

 The Kingdom of God is created in the saints (holy ones) as we are born again and then formed in the image of Christ.
 This is the inner Kingdom of God.
 It is the forming of Christ in us that is the preparation of the Kingdom the sheep are to inherit.

 The outer Kingdom of God will come when Christ and His brothers appear and govern the people living on the earth.

 If we should find the demands of the Christian discipleship not to our liking, we cannot then choose to become one of the “sheep” and thus avoid enduring the trials suffered by the members of the royal priesthood.
 If we are one of God’s elect, and turn away from the rigors of discipleship, we will be led into the outer darkness when Christ appears.